 ____ Website migrations – If you have a website already and are changing hosts, you’ll want to know if the new host will do the move for you and how much it will cost.
 If you have cPanel hosting and are moving to another website provider with cPanel, they may move you free of charge or it may be easy enough for you to do it yourself.

 ____ Are they REALLY Canadian?
 Many “local” and other hosting providers are actually resellers.
-Usually the actual host is an outside company that could be located anywhere.
-To ensure your data is protected by Canadian law against intrusive provisions from USA’s Patriot act, your website must be hosted on Canadian soil.
+Usually, the actual host is an outside company that could be located anywhere.
+To ensure your data is protected by Canadian law against intrusive provisions from USA’s Patriot act, the loss of net neutrality, and other foreign laws or policies, your website must be hosted on Canadian soil.

 After researching all of my options to a point of exhaustion, I’ve decided to give GreenGeeks a try.
 They had all the right answers (for my specific needs) and they’ll move my site to their service free of charge.
 With offices in both Canada and the US, they offer the choice of hosting my website on either American or Canadian servers.
 They’re also independently owned, which makes them one of the few website hosts that isn’t owned by Endurance International Group (EIG).